tiamat-azure/tailwindcss-purge-trial/README.md

-# Getting started with Tailwind CSS framework
+# Getting started with Tailwind CSS framework and Purge CSS

+## Purpose

+Optimize and remove unused Tailwind CSS rules from a simple and custom web application.

 ## Tutorial

-Tutorial can be found in [Scrimba - Tailwind CSS](https://scrimba.com/p/pdq3QsM/cPJZqqC3) for free.
+Initial tutorial can be found in [Scrimba - Tailwind CSS](https://scrimba.com/p/pdq3QsM/cPJZqqC3) for free.

 ## Artifact